acao780/Making-Journey/journal-pages/week-03.md

 Swap your protocol with another pair and follow their instructions for 10 minutes.
 Don't ask any clarifying questions, just interpret the rules as written.

 When time is up, compare your output with what the designers intended.
 Did you interpret the rules as they expected?
 Where was the protocol ambiguous?
-What surprised you about the result?###
+What surprised you about the result?

-#My design

 ## Live Moon Phase Visualisation